kyma-project/community/concepts/README.md

 # Concepts

-A folder for collecting and working on PoCs and proposed concepts.
+This folder contains PoCs and proposed concepts.
 Having a concept located here does not mean that it gets realized at all or exactly in the described way.